MEJIOMAH17/yakl/README.md

 I know about solutions (CustomThreadPools, or CoroutineDispatcher), but it's ugly.
 b) Implicit logger creation via static methods.
 4) Overcomplicated
 a) Logger inheritance, JNDI calls, and many others "features".
-Most of server side usages, just would like write Strings to stdout, and store them to ELK,Splunk,etc.
+Most server side usages, just would like write Strings to stdout, and store them to ELK, Splunk, etc.

-This project is attempt to create new brave logger for kotlin-jvm without these "mistakes"
+This project is attempt to create new logger for kotlin-jvm without these "mistakes"

 ### Features
 1) Code configuration.
 Use kotlin-dsl for logger configuration.
 You could override almost anything.